chrishokamp/agentic-entity-linking-lab/README.md

 1. An API key for an OpenAI-compatible model provider
 2. A working local model setup such as Ollama

-We do not plan to spend much lab time debugging API setup.
-If you want to work on agentic linking, set that up in advance.

 Recommended reference for agentic harnesses: